Trevi Fountain: Commission, construction, and design

+Restorations

 The fountain was refurbished once in 1988 to remove discoloration caused by smog, and again in 1998; the stonework was scrubbed and all cracks and other areas of deterioration were repaired by skilled artisans, and the fountain was equipped with recirculating pumps.

-In January 2013, it was announced that the Italian fashion company Fendi would sponsor a 20-month, 2.2-million-euro restoration of the fountain; it was to be the most thorough restoration in the fountain's history.
+In January 2013, it was announced that the Italian fashion company Fendi would sponsor a 20-month, 2.2-million-euro restoration of the fountain, the most thorough in the fountain's history.
 Restoration work began in June 2014 and was completed in November 2015.
 The fountain was reopened with an official ceremony on the evening of 3 November 2015.
 The restoration included the installation of more than 100 LED lights to improve the nighttime illumination of the fountain.

+2023 protest

+On 21 May 2023, activists of the climate group Ultima Generazione (Last Generation) climate protest group vandalized the fountain by dyeing the water with charcoal.
+Rome Mayor Roberto Gualtieri criticized the attacks on heritage sites.
+As the fountain recirculates the water, cleaning of the fountain would need the 300,000 litres of polluted water to be emptied and replaced resulting in significant costs.
+Ryan Maue, the former chief scientist for the National Oceanic and Atmospheric Administration, stated the attack was done by "climate eco-anarchists".

 Iconography

 The backdrop for the fountain is the Palazzo Poli, given a new façade with a giant order of Corinthian pilasters that link the two main storeys.
 Taming of the waters is the theme of the gigantic scheme that tumbles forward, mixing water and rockwork, and filling the small square.
 Tritons guide Oceanus's shell chariot, taming hippocamps.

 In the centre, a robustly-modelled triumphal arch is superimposed on the palazzo façade.
 The centre niche or exedra framing Oceanus has free-standing columns for maximal light and shade.
 In the niches flanking Oceanus, Abundance spills water from her urn and Salubrity holds a cup from which a snake drinks.
 Above, bas reliefs illustrate the Roman origin of the aqueducts.

 The Tritons and horses provide symmetrical balance, with the maximum contrast in their mood and poses (by 1730, Rococo was already in full bloom in France and Germany).